aayux/quinn/README.md

 - Train with `python train.py`

-**TO BE DONE:** Custom attention module; Argument parser for train.py; Write test.py with F scores and other relevant evaluation metrics.
+**TO BE DONE:** Argument parser for train.py; Write test.py with F1 scores and other relevant evaluation metrics.

 ### References